PixelsCamp/pixels_camp_2016_talks/taming-giants,-one-test-at-a-time_luis-correia.md

 The vast majority is tested manually but this talk is all about a growing effort to automate most tests, while fighting our way through all kinds of blockers.

-Come to this talk to learn how we are testing some parts of Social Security's transactional portal.
+Come to this talk to learn how we are testing some parts of Portuguese Social Security transactional portal.

 Speaker Bio